MrFacundo/e-commerce/README.md

 To implement:

-- Data is being obtained directly from data.json file.
+- Data is being obtained directly from client/src/data.json.
 GraphQL queries need to be implemented to request data from the server.